-This research with ethical exemption number 1268/UN14.2.2.VII.14/LT/2023 was given by the research ethics committee Faculty of Medicine Udayana University on May 15th, 2023.
-The study conducted analytical cross-sectional study Furthermore, sample was collected from January 2020 to July 2023, with predefined inclusion criteria like tissue samples are formalin fixed paraffin embedded (FFPE) from patient who are clinically IVA test positive and continued for Loop electrosurgical procedure (LEEP).
+This study received ethical clearance number 1268/UN14.2.2.VII.14/LT/2023 from the Research

+Ethics Committee of the Faculty of Medicine, Udayana University, on May 15, 2023.
+The study was conducted with analytical cross-sectional study design.
+Furthermore, sample was collected from January 2020 to July 2023, with predefined inclusion criteria like tissue samples are formalin fixed paraffin embedded (FFPE) from patient who are clinically IVA test positive and continued for Loop electrosurgical procedure (LEEP).
 In contrast, the exclusion criteria were moldy or deteriorated FFPE samples and incomplete clinical data.
 Moreover, clinical data of these patients were obtained from hospital medical records.
 Subsequently, the immunohistochemical staining of p16 was performed in eligible FFPE samples.
-The interpretation of p16 results is defined by positive and negative using scoring criteria.8-9 The positive expression of P16 divides into three categories and mainly expressed in the nucleus and cytoplasm with brown color.
-The positive 1 (+) p16 expression is limited to epithelial basal layer; when the p16 expression between 1/3-2/3 layer of the cervix squamous epithelium it is marked as positive 2 (++); In addition, when the expression beyond 2/3 to whole layer of the cervix squamous epithelium then it is marked as positive 3 (+++).
-On the contrary, if there is no brown color in the cell, or patchy or uneven staining it is marked as negative (-).4,10-11 Continuously, data were analyzed using statistical IBM software SPSS, version 25.
+The interpretation of p16 results was defined by positive and negative using scoring criteria.8-9 The positive expression of P16 was divided into three categories and mainly expressed in the nucleus and cytoplasm with brown color.
+The positive 1 (+) p16 expression was limited to epithelial basal layer; when the p16 expression between 1/3-2/3layer of the cervix squamous epithelium it was marked as positive 2 (++); In addition, when the expression beyond 2/3 to whole layer of the cervix squamous epithelium then it was marked as positive 3 (+++).
+On the contrary, if there was no brown color in the cell, or patchy or uneven staining it was marked as negative (-).4.10-11 Data were analyzed using statistical IBM software SPSS, version 25.